 Dr. Ford von Reyn is Professor of Medicine and the Director of the DARDAR International Programs at Dartmouth Medical School.
 He received his MD from Harvard Medical School, followed by residency and Infectious Disease fellowship at Beth Israel Hospital in Boston and training with the Epidemic Intelligence Service at the Centers for Disease Control.
 Dr. von Reyn joined the faculty of DMS in 1988 as the Chief of the Section of Infectious Disease and remained in that position until 2007 when he stepped down to focus his work on the DARDAR International Programs and other research activities.

 Dr. von Reyn is responsible, among other accomplishments, for the growth of the IDIH Section to its current size, the development of the D-H HIV Program, the introduction of antimicrobial management and infection control programs at D-H, and the growth of international activities at DMS.
 In addition, he maintained a very active clinical practice through 2007.
 He was the acting Chair of the Department of Medicine at D-H from 1998-1999 and has been a member or chair of many regional, national and international committees.

 Dr. von Reyn's research interests focus primarily on mycobacterial infections and most recently on tuberculosis, with a particular focus on novel vaccines and pertinent immunology.
 He has built the international collaboration resulting in the many activities of the DARDAR Programs, and remains the Director of these programs.

-At Dartmouth he heads the development of a Clinical Translational Research Core and has support for the evaluation of novel influenza vaccines.
+At D-H he heads the development of a Clinical Translational Research Core and has support for the evaluation of novel influenza vaccines.
 His primary clinical interest in is Pediatric Infectious Disease.